Physical distancing measures

 Face coverings are only one of the measures to suppress COVID-19 and these should not be used to substitute the other measures needed to contain the virus.
 Therefore, when wearing a face covering, good hand and respiratory hygiene and physical distancing between adults should still be required.

-Face coverings should be worn by parents and other essential visitors to the setting (when entering the building or otherwise), and should be strongly encouraged when parents/carers are drop-off and pick-up their children and childminders and assistants who do school pick-up.
+Face coverings should be worn by parents and other essential visitors to the setting (when entering the building or otherwise), and should be strongly encouraged when parents/carers are drop-off and pick-up their children, and when childminders and assistants do school pick-up.

-Face coverings are not required when working directly with children, including on the floor or supporting children to move around the building or with toileting, or as a result of being less than 2 m distant from children.
-However, any assistants or childminder who wish to wear a face covering in these circumstances should be supported to do so.
+Face coverings are not required when working directly with children, including on the floor or supporting children to move around the building or with toileting, or as a result of being in close physical proximity from children.
+However, any assistants or childminder who wishes to wear a face covering in these circumstances should be supported to do so.

 Where local decisions on the strengthened use of face coverings are made, it will remain vitally important to consider the potential impact on children and young people.

-To support this, adults must also maintain a 2m distance from other adults when working together with groups of children.
+To support this, adults must also maintain a the appropriate physical distance from other adults when working together with groups of children.

-Coverings should also be worn by childminders, assistants and visitors when not working directly with children, for example when in hallways, toilets and kitchens (except when dining) and other confined communal areas when 2 metre distancing cannot be maintained, except where a person is exempt from wearing a covering or the adults in the setting are part of the same household.
+Face coverings should also be worn by childminders, assistants and visitors when not working directly with children, for example when in hallways, toilets and kitchens (except when dining) and other confined communal areas when appropriate physical distance cannot be maintained, except where a person is exempt from wearing a face covering or the adults in the setting are part of the same household.

 Where local decisions on the strengthened use of face coverings are made, it will remain vitally important to consider the potential impact on children.
 Some children may need additional support/reassurance about the reasons for adults wearing face coverings.
 The wellbeing and needs of the child should remain a focus of attention.